pokemon-it/docs/STAKING.md

 - User always has one staking order even multiple stake is made (more easy to work with max cap).
 - Pending roi will consume max-cap-quota.
 - Unstake early will remove pending roi from max-cap-quota.
-- Restake will restart new 7 days (This will cause early unstaking fee restart from 20%).
+- Restake will restart new 7 days (This will cause early unstaking fee fall back to 20%).

 ## 2. Active Income — Generation Bonus